winnieyangwannan/RippleTagging/_pages/about.md

 <br />
 <br />

 When animals consume reward, synchronous population events, aka sharp wave ripples, usually take place.
-Ripples 'replay' past experiences.
-Crucially, with the sensitivity of our methods, we were able to decode not only which places were replayed but also which lap events were replayed.
+Ripples are known to 'replay' past experiences.
+Crucially,  we were able to decode not only which places were replayed but also which lap events were replayed.